svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/get-started.md

 # Get Started

-The **Smart Traffic Intersection Agent (STIA)** provides comprehensive traffic analysis capabilities including real-time intersection monitoring, directional traffic density analysis, and VLM-powered traffic insights.
-This guide provides step-by-step instructions to:
+The **Smart Traffic Intersection Agent (STIA)** provides analytics that include, but not limited to, real-time intersection, directional traffic density, and VLM-powered traffic.
+This section shows you how to:

 - Set up the agent using the automated setup script for quick deployment.
-- Run predefined tasks to explore its functionality.
+- Run predefined tasks to explore the agent's functionality.
-- Learn how to modify configurations to suit specific requirements.
+- Edit configurations to suit specific requirements.

 ## Prerequisites

 Before you begin, ensure the following:

-- **System Requirements**: Verify that your system meets the [minimum requirements](./system-requirements.md).
+- **System requirements**: Verify that your system meets the [minimum requirements](./system-requirements.md).
-- **Docker Installed**: Install Docker.
+- **Docker platform**: Install Docker platform.
 For installation instructions, see [Get Docker](https://docs.docker.com/get-docker/).
-- **MQTT Broker**: Ensure access to an MQTT broker for traffic data streaming (or use the included broker).
+- **Message Queuing Telemetry Transport (MQTT) Broker**: Ensure access to an MQTT broker for traffic data streaming, or use the included broker.

-This guide assumes basic familiarity with Docker commands and terminal usage.
+- **Docker commands and terminal usage**: You are familiar with Docker commands and using the terminal.
 If you are new to Docker, see [Docker Documentation](https://docs.docker.com/) for an introduction.

 ## Quick Start with Setup Script

-The Smart Traffic Intersection Agent includes an automated setup script that handles environment configuration, submodule and dependencies setup, secrets generation, building, and deployment.
-This is the **recommended approach** for getting started.
+Intel recommends using the automated setup script that handles environment configuration, submodule and dependencies setup, secrets generation, building, and deployment of the Smart Traffic Intersection Agent.

 ### 1. Clone the Repository